gamerthered240-jpg/Nvidia-NIM-LAN-Proxy/README.md

 LAN proxy server to use Nvidia NIM API on platforms where it fails like janitorai.com

-Insert your API key in .env.
+Insert your API key in .env and also your models ids.
-Configure models via